outerbounds/whisper-metaflow/README.md

 ```

 ## Transcribe a List of Videos
-You can also pass a list of watch urls in a file.
+You can also pass a list of watch URLs in a file.
 For example you can paste URLs in a `.txt.` file like `science_video_urls.txt` and then run the `transcribe` step in parallel for each video in the list.
 ```sh
 python youtube_video_transcriber.py run --urls 'science_video_urls.txt'
 ```